How to plan the perfect solar panel installation

 - Ask them what solar panels and inverters they recommend and have experience installing.

 - Ask for local references form clients they have installed for.

 - Ask them what accreditations and licenses they have, like NABCEP accreditation, among other things.

-The Permitting Process Begins
+Step 7: The Permitting Process Begins

 Certain cities and towns have been designated as Solar Friendly Communities or SolSmart Communities, which means they’ve taken additional steps to make the permitting process quicker and easier—in some of these communities solar systems can be permitted within a day of submitting applications.
-But the process is among one of the remaining areas where many think the costs—the so-called “soft costs”—can be significantly reduced.
-Your solar installer should be able to tell you how long the process should take.
+But the process is among one of the remaining areas where many think the costs—the so-called “soft costs” of solar panel installation —can be significantly reduced.
+The city should be able to tell you how long the process should take.

-Getting the Equipment and Installing the System
+Step 8: Getting the Equipment and Installing the System

 Finally, the big day comes when your solar contractor starts prepping your roof and house for your new solar panel system.
 That’s also usually when they bring the solar panels and other equipment to your home.